 Seeking medical intervention early can help ensure you get prompt treatment for any ailments and avoid situations where emergency treatment is needed – helping ease pressure on local Emergency Departments.
 For more information on the right treatment for your symptoms, please visit https://www.nhs.uk/using-the-nhs/nhs-services/the-nhs-app/

 Emergency Departments (A&E) assess and treat patients with serious injuries or illnesses.
 Generally, you should only visit A&E or call 999 in an emergency.
 You should dial 999 or come to A&E for a suspected stroke, loss of consciousness, breathing difficulties and persistent, severe chest pain.
+For non life-threatening injuries or issues please attend an Urgent Treatment Centre.
+Please call 111 before attending.
+There are Urgent Treatment Centres at both Poole and Royal Bournemouth hospitals.

-In Dorset there are Emergency Departments in Bournemouth, Poole and Dorchester
+In Dorset there are Emergency Departments in Bournemouth, Poole and Dorchester.

 Find out more about our Emergency Departments here